Axle: Vehicle axles

 Axles are an integral component of most practical wheeled vehicles.
-In a live-axle suspension system, the axles serve to transmit driving torque to the wheel, as well as to maintain the position of the wheels relative to each other and to the vehicle body.
-The axles in this system must also bear the weight of the vehicle plus any cargo.
+In a solid, "live-axle" suspension system, the rotating inner axle cores (or half-shafts) serve to transmit driving torque to the wheels at each end, while the rigid outer tube maintains the position of the wheels at fixed angles relative to the axle, and controls the angle of the axle and wheels assembly to the vehicle body.
+The solid axles (housings) in this system must also bear the weight of the vehicle plus any cargo.
 A non-driving axle, such as the front beam axle in heavy-duty trucks and some two-wheel drive light trucks and vans, will have no shaft, and serves only as a suspension and steering component.
-Conversely, many front-wheel drive cars have a solid rear beam axle.
+Conversely, many front-wheel drive cars have a one-piece rear beam axle.

-In other types of suspension systems, the axles serve only to transmit driving torque to the wheels; the position and angle of the wheel hubs is an independent function of the suspension system.
-This is typical of the independent suspensions found on most newer cars and SUVs, and on the front of many light trucks.
-These systems still have differentials, but will not have attached axle housing tubes.
-They may be attached to the vehicle frame or body, or integral in a transaxle.
-The axle shafts (usually constant-velocity type) then transmit driving torque to the wheels.
-Like a full floating axle system, the drive shafts in a front-wheel drive independent suspension system do not support any vehicle weight.
+In other types of suspension systems, the axles serve only to transmit driving torque to the wheels: the position and angle of the wheel hubs is made independent from the axles by the function of the suspension system.
+This is typical of the independent suspensions found on most newer cars, and even SUVs, and on the front of many light trucks.
+An exception to this rule is the independent (rear) swing axle suspension, wherein the half-axles are also load-bearing suspension arms.

+Independent drive-trains still need differentials (or diffs), but without fixed axle-housing tubes attached.
+The diff may be attached to the vehicle frame or body, and/or be integrated with the transmission (or gearbox) in a combined transaxle unit.
+The axle (half-)shafts then transmit driving torque to the wheels, usually via constant-velocity joints.
+Like a full floating axle system, the drive shafts in a front-wheel-drive independent suspension system do not support any vehicle weight.